 Your individual scenario may vary, but given my results I decided to stop drinking milk and abandon GOMAD.
 The idea of putting on 20-30 pounds of muscle in a month is attractive, but not worth it if you have to sacrifice health and well being.
 It’s almost as if my adult body was telling me it was not designed to fuel explosive growth with milk the way a young child’s is.

 So the GOMAD experiment for me was a bust, but what are the alternatives?

 You’ve probably seen a variety of other “milks” in your supermarket such as soy milk, rice milk, almond milk, hemp milk, and coconut milk.
 However, the nutritional content of these are all vastly different and simply grouping them all as “milk” is a bit misleading.
-I generally wouldn’t recommend these alternative milks as they are highly processed foods–ie, don’t resemble anything like what the actual food looks like in nature.
-However, whatever you do, do not drink soy milk.
-Soy is high in harmful phytoestrogens, especially for men.
-Sorry vegetarians.
+I generally don’t recommend these alternative milks.
+The nutritional content is typically completely different than cow milk, and they are highly processed foods–i.e., don’t resemble anything like what the actual food looks like in nature.
+Nut and soy milks can also be problematic if you have allergies or food sensitivities.

 One exception to avoidance of alternative milks is coconut milk.
 It is pretty close to its natural state and is essentially made by blending the coconut meat together with the coconut water.
 However, while some body builders swear by coconut milk and it has its place in a healthy diet, it is not a good alternative to GOMAD.
 Coconut milk is almost entirely saturated fat and no protein.